-Bill Hurrianko is WYTC’s leader of the organized rides which began in 2009.
-If you are interested in having others to ride with, this is the way to be active, feel safe along the trail and to make new friends.
+Bill Hurrianko is the WYTC’s coordinator of organized rides having completed its 13th year of togetherness.
+If you are interested in having others to ride with, this is the way to be active, feel safe along the trail and make new friends.

 A ride is just not a ride but usually includes stops along the way.
 For example, when riding from Connellsville to Ohiopyle, we may stop at the Ohiopyle Bakery or Fall's Market and upon returning to Connellsville have a late lunch at the Italian Oven.

-Twenty-five members of the group traveled to Ohio in September and spent several days riding trails and also visited the Air Force Museum.
+A few years ago, twenty-five members of the group traveled to Ohio in September and spent several days riding trails and also visited the Air Force Museum.